EXPECTANT MOTHER FAQS

 Acceptable vaccines during pregnancy: [Back to Top]

-All about mercury in fish and shellfish: [Back to Top]
+All about mercury in fish and shellfish during pregnancy: [Back to Top]

 By following the three (3) recommendations for selecting and eating fish or shellfish, women and young children will receive benefits and be confident that they have reduced their exposure to the harmful effects of mercury: